EURODEO/e-soh/datastore/README.md

 ...
 ```

-### Getting the time- and geo extent of all observations currently in the storage
+### Get the temporal- and spatial extent of all observations currently in the storage

 ```text
 $ grpcurl -plaintext -proto protobuf/datastore.proto 127.0.0.1:50050 datastore.Datastore.GetExtents